TSM540/final_project_daar/README.md

 -   **Functionality:**
     -   Provides functions to compute both closeness and betweenness centrality measures.
     -   Uses graph data structures from `graph.py`.
+#### `Caching strategy`
+- Implemented multi-level caching for different parts of the application
+- Cached API responses, neighbors data, and centrality calculations
+- Used unique cache keys based on query parameters
+- Added reasonable timeouts for cached items
 ## 2.4.
 Server Startup
 in the ```./backend``` folder, execute :
 ```bash